-5. Sign the Pledge: Check out New Dream’s Simplify the Holidays pledge for more ideas on how to keep your holidays simple.
-Sign the pledge and share it with your friends and family, encouraging them to do the same.
+Check out New Dream’s Simplify the Holidays campaign for more ideas on how to keep your holidays simple.